norman-ml/norman_core_sdk_python/README.md

 For most use cases, we recommend using the high-level Norman SDK, which provides a simple interface with Norman and abstracts the underlying implementation details.

 The Core SDK is recommended for users who require fine-grained control over operation execution.
-It provides low-level utilities for http and socket communication, as well as fully mapped direct access to every route exposed by the Norman backend.
+It provides low-level utilities for HTTP and socket communication, as well as fully mapped direct access to every route exposed by the Norman backend.

 The following example demonstrates a typical workflow which requires use of the Core SDK: manually authenticating to exchange an API key for an access token, applying specific query constraints, and extracting version metadata directly from the persistence layer.

 ## 1. Install the Norman Core SDK

-To use the Norman Core SDK in Python, we need to install it using the **pip** package manager:
+To use the Norman Core API in Python, install the official Norman SDK using pip:

 ```bash
 pip install norman-core
 ````